-We do not observe any major changes when comparing the atmospheric parameters obtained using the "Physically informed" approach from Sect.~\ref{sec4} with those retrieved here, even after adding the CRIRES$_+$ data.
+We do not observe any major changes when comparing the atmospheric parameters obtained using the "physically informed" approach from Sect.~\ref{sec4} with those retrieved here, even after adding the CRIRES$_+$ data.
 This suggests that CRIRES$_+$ does not provide any strong additional information on the atmospheric parameters.
 As expected, the absence of the planet's continuum in the CRIRES$_+$ datasets makes it difficult to constrain \Teff and log(g), and the values retrieved align with those predicted using only low- and medium-resolution datasets.
-However, changes in the posterior distributions of the C/O is more complex, as both the K-band (2.34–2.38~µm) and M-band (4.25–5.22~µm) feature strong CO absorption lines, which should influence the retrieved C/O. This is evident in the significantly lower C/O values obtained when inverting each CRIRES$_+$ dataset individually, C/O~=~$0.35^{+0.06}_{-0.05}$ for the K-band and C/O~=~$0.46^{+0.20}_{-0.12}$ for the M-band (using priors of G(1700~K, 100~K) for \Teff and G(4.18~dex, 0.13~dex) for log(g)).
+However, changes in the posterior distributions of the C/O is more complex, as both the K band (2.34--2.38~µm) and M band (4.25--5.22~µm) feature strong CO absorption lines, which should influence the retrieved C/O. This is evident in the significantly lower C/O values obtained when inverting each CRIRES$_+$ dataset individually, C/O~=~$0.35^{+0.06}_{-0.05}$ for the K band and C/O~=~$0.46^{+0.20}_{-0.12}$ for the M band (using priors of G(1700~K, 100~K) for \Teff and G(4.18~dex, 0.13~dex) for log(g)).
 In this simple framework we are fitting all possible orders which makes it likely that a significant amount of noise is introduced into the CCF signal used to compute the likelihood functions.
 This may reduce the prominence of the CO signal compared to that found in the GRAVITY, SINFONI, and MATISSE datasets.
-In particular in M-band, the large error-bars associated to the thermal noise render the likelihood function almost flat.
+In particular in the M band, the large error-bars associated to the thermal noise render the likelihood function almost flat.